CrossEye/BibleLiteracy/index.md

 give a history of sorts of the Jewish people.
 Others are full of rules and admonitions.
 Psalms is a collection of poems of praise for God; Proverbs, a collection of teachings   There are books full of prophecy.
-The book of Job (rhymes with *lobe*) is entirely the story of the trials and tribulations -- and eventual triumphs -- of a man subject to a bet between God and the devil about whether he'd forsake God if he loses everything he cherishes.
+The book of Job (rhymes with *robe*) is entirely the story of the trials and tribulations -- and eventual triumphs -- of a man subject to a bet between God and the devil about whether he'd forsake God if he loses everything he cherishes.
 There are the four Gospels, which from various perspectives describe the life, death, and